Last Updated: 2025-11-30 Sun 21:01

 1 Rationale

 Threads are frequently used to improve the performance of applications when a computation can be subdivided between the threads.
-This exercise explores doing so in the context of summing elements in a matrix.
+This exercise explores doing so in the context of summing elements in matrix columns.
 Completing it will give a basic overview of launching threads, divvying up work, and synchronizing the threads as they contribute a shared result.

 Associated Reading / Preparation